 - Pros: These new types of hydrocolloid stickers are very strong, adhesive, thin, and easy to remove.

 - Cons: While they are invisible enough to be used during the day and night, they are not as transparent as the day-only patches

 *MDacne Master Pimple Patch Additional Benefits:

 - Sizing: Comes in a variety of different sizes

 - Transparent: Neary "invisible" once applied to the skin

 4. Non-hydrocolloid patches:

-These are band-aids like stickers that contain small amounts of anti-acne ingredients such as salicylic acid, tea tree oil, or benzoyl peroxide.
+These band-aids like stickers containing small amounts of anti-acne ingredients such as salicylic acid, tea tree oil, or benzoyl peroxide.
 Example: Peter Thomas Roth Acne-Clear Invisible Dots.